morse-simulator/morse/doc/morse/user/tutorial.rst

 Append an actuator
 ++++++++++++++++++
-We'll add a **v, omega** actuator.
+We'll add a :doc:`v, omega <actuators/v_omega>` actuator.
 This one controls the robot by changing the linear and angular velocity of the movement.

 .. code-block:: python